Roby003/MDS/README.md

 - Login Form Page Design
   - Two field (one for email and one for password)
   - A checkbox for remembering the account
-  - A button logging in
+  - A button for logging in

 ![ss]()